Management MSc 2017-18This course also available for 2016-17 entryThis course also available for 2018-19 entry

 Part-time (2 years) January or September start

-• A good Honours degree (2:2 or above) in any subject or an equivalent professional qualification
+• An Honours degree (2:2 or above) in any subject or an equivalent professional qualification.
+Applicants with other professional qualifications and/or experience will be considered individually.

 Tel: 01484 472956